Leper healed

 Healing of a leper

-The healing of a leper takes on an even deeper meaning, because leprosy is a horrible disease caused by the multiplication of a bacillus in the organic tissues: after having attacked the skin, it gradually penetrates into the meat, and corrodes them so that the poor sick people remain completely disfigured.
+The healing of leprosy takes on a deeper meaning, because leprosy is a horrible disease caused by the multiplication of a bacillus in organic tissues: after assaulting the skin, it gradually penetrates into the flesh, and corrodes them so that the poor sick are completely disfigured.

 Join Us